a-curious-coder/evolario/README.md

-# Agar-IO
+# Evolario
-A duplication of the game Agar.io written in python
+A much simpler cloned variant of the game AGAR.IO to be played by AI agents.
+This game was created for the purpose of testing the effectiveness of various AI algorithms.

 # Running on Local Network
 Before you will be able to run this game you must make one minor change the to the file **client.py**.
 The *host* property from inside the __init__() method must be the local ip address of the machine that is running the server.
 To find this IP all you need to do is run *server.py* and read the output to see what IP it is on.
 Simply use that as the host property for the client.py file.